aiven/aiven-docs/docs/integrations/datadog.md

 [how to send your Aiven service metrics to Datadog](/docs/integrations/datadog/datadog-metrics).

 :::tip
-If you\'re using Aiven for Apache Kafka® you can also [customise the metrics sent to Datadog](/docs/products/kafka/howto/datadog-customised-metrics).
+If you're using Aiven for Apache Kafka® you can also [customise the metrics sent to Datadog](/docs/products/kafka/howto/datadog-customised-metrics).
 :::